Adastram1/tray_manager/README.md

 ### Hiding / Showing the app in the system tray
 Instead of killing the `tray_manager.TrayManager` object when you want it to stop being displayed in the system tray and creating a new one once you need it again, you can use the `.show()` and `.hide()` functions of the the `tray_manager.TrayManager` object to control whether the app is visible in the system tray or not.

+> [!NOTE]
-You can specify the `default_show` argument of the tray_manager.TrayManager object when creating it to define whether it will be displayed or not once the object is created.
+> You can set the `default_show` argument of the `tray_manager.TrayManager` object to True or False when creating your TrayManager object to define whether the system tray icon will be displayed or not once the object is created.

-To show the app in the system tray, you can use the .show() function of the the tray_manager.TrayManager object as followed :
+To show the app in the system tray, use the `.show()` function of the the `tray_manager.TrayManager` object as followed :
 ```python
 from tray_manager import TrayManager
 my_tray = TrayManager("My App", run_in_seperate_thread=True)